 California tends to be one of the more active legislative bodies whose legislation is often copied nationwide.
 If more states take California’s broad approach, lenders nationally will have little to no recourse against defaulted borrowers for the foreseeable future.
 If you have any questions or would like more resources on lending matters follow this link to go to Geraci’s website.

 Geraci: A full-service law, media, and consulting firm, the Geraci team is at the forefront of the ever-changing non-conventional lending space and caters to non-conventional lenders worldwide.
-Our legal departments include Banking & Finance, Corporate & Securities, and Litigation/Bankruptcy, while our recently-formed Geraci Media Group not only organizes conferences, but also provides a full array of media services to help raise your brand awareness.
+Our legal departments include Banking and finance, Corporate and securities, and Litigation/Bankruptcy, while our recently-formed Geraci Media Group not only organizes conferences but also provides a full array of media services to help raise your brand awareness.